shenxianpeng/blog/source/daily/index.md

 title: Daily
 ---

-> Starting August 7, 2020, I would like to start recording some regular daily affairs in English.
+> Starting August 7, 2020, I would like to start recording some daily chores in English.

 ---

+## 06/26/2021 - mentee and mentor program

+Since this month(June), I begin to have a mentor :) (WIP)

 ## 05/26/2021 - Congrats to myself